anansi-sec/Personal-OPSEC-Hardening/README.md

 | **Clear History** | `history -c && history -w` | `history` |
 | **Run Full Hardening** | `sudo ./harden.sh` | Run verification commands |

-⚠️ Legal Disclaimer
+---

+> **⚠️ Legal Disclaimer**
+>
-This guide is intended for educational purposes and authorized security testing only.
-Always ensure you have proper permission before testing or hardening any system you do not own.
-The authors are not responsible for misuse or illegal activities conducted with this information.
+> This guide is intended for **educational purposes** and **authorized security testing only**.
+Always ensure you have proper written permission before testing or hardening any system you do not own.
+The authors are not responsible for misuse, illegal activities, or any damages resulting from the use of this information.
+>
+> *By using this guide, you acknowledge that you are solely responsible for complying with all applicable local, state, and federal laws.*